thelivedrawingproject/thelivedrawingproject.github.io/src/pages/gallery/index.md

 ## Some drawings from the audience

 During our events, we gather thousands of drawings.
-We're closely reaching 100,000 drawings in our database.
+We have more than 200,000 drawings in our gallery.
 Here's a selection of a few drawings made by people between 4 and 90 years old.

 <photo-grid>
 <img src="drawings/1.jpg"/>